amogh7joshi/apple-scripts/README.md

-# apple-scripts
+# Apple Scripts

 Some useful (and comedic) scripts for MacOS.